algzb/PHP-Simple-Blog/README.md

-# Simple Markdown Blog
+# Simple PHP Markdown Blog

-Welcome to my personal project: a simple blog built with PHP that uses Markdown to create and display posts! 🎉 This project is perfect for anyone who wants to get started with blogging without the complexities of a full-fledged CMS.
+A simple blog built with PHP that uses Markdown to create and display posts! 🎉 This project is perfect for anyone who wants to get started with blogging without the complexities of a full-fledged CMS.

 ## Main Page
 ![Screenshot](https://i.imgur.com/UwiUGOH.png)